KaOSx/kaosx.github.io/_docs/hybrid_gfx.md

 More info see:
 [http://nouveau.freedesktop.org/wiki/Optimus/](http://nouveau.freedesktop.org/wiki/Optimus/)

-### Bumblebee for Nvidia cards
+### PRIME for Nvidia cards
 {: .offset}

-If you prefer to use the non-free Nvidia drivers PRIME is not an option, for those you will need to install all needed bumblebee packages.
+If you prefer to use the non-free Nvidia drivers PRIME is since late 2019 also an option, for those you will need to install all needed Nvidia packages plus prime.
 As always, make sure your system is fully updated before installing any.

 ```
 sudo pacman -Syu
-sudo pacman -S nvidia-bumblebee bumblebee bbswitch
+sudo pacman -S nvidia prime
 ```

 The free driver is no longer needed: